pupil-labs/pupil-docs/pupil-hardware/pupil-diy.md

 ### Customization
 The camera mounts can be replaced by custom build parts that suit your specific camera setup or other sensors.

-### Driver Installation
+### Windows Driver Installation
-The drivers for these DIY cameras can be installed by following the instructions [here](https://docs.pupil-labs.com/#manual-installation-of-diy-camera-drivers).
+If you are using Windows, you will need to install drivers for your cameras.
+Please refer to the instructions [here](https://docs.pupil-labs.com/#manual-installation-of-diy-camera-drivers).

 [bom]: https://docs.google.com/spreadsheet/pub?key=0Al-zbr5hUFxPdEdJY1Z0dGRXU18yU0JxTVQ3THBOZFE&single=true&gid=0&output=html